WebFuzzing/EvoMaster/README.md

   to apply _EvoMaster_ on their systems.

   * *Benefits for us*: access to the source code of real, industrial systems (of course, under NDAs).
-    It makes easier to publish academic papers, and to get funding from the research councils.
+    It makes easier to publish academic papers, and to get funding from the research councils to improve _EvoMaster_ even further.
   * *Benefits for the industrial collaborators*:

     1. getting priority on new features and bug fixing.